peaceinc/starter--near-sdk-as/README.md

 # NCD L1 Submission

 This is essentially a clone of the starter--near-sdk-as repo from Learn-NEAR, with changes only to ./src/simple/assembly/index.ts.
 A call to the contract 'GetMagicWords', passing in an integer in 'wordcount' will return an array of random words with the specified size.
+Also takes parameter 'extra' which is a string that gets stored to the blockchain.
 Requires a deposit of at least 100000 yoctonear.

 # `near-sdk-as` Starter Kit